yvt/openspades/README.md

 ### On Windows (with Visual Studio)
-1. Get CMake, Visual Studio 2013 (Express) or Visual Studio 2015 (not very supported), and the OpenSpades source.
+1. Get CMake, Visual Studio 2013 (Express) or Visual Studio 2015 (experimental support, should work fine), and the OpenSpades source.
    Official: https://github.com/yvt/openspades
    Unofficial: https://github.com/learn-more/openspades
 2. Extract or checkout the source (all examples will assume `E:/Projects/openspades`, update paths in the examples to reflect yours)